 Comprehensive resource for industry training programs and the apprenticeship system for skilled trades in British Columbia.

 Find hundreds of job profiles created for newcomers and immigrants to BC from the Welcome BC website.
-Learn how occupations are practiced in BC.
+Learn how to get your qualifications recognized, how occupations are practiced in BC, and your rights as a worker.

 Classifies Canadian occupations according to skill level and skill type and assigns an occupational code.
 It describes duties, skills, interests, aptitudes, education requirements and work settings for occupations in the Canadian labour market.